CenturyLinkCloud/mdw/mdw/build.md

   - Run following command in root of your workspace github_changelog_generator --no-pull-request  --filter-by-milestone --future-release '6.0.xx' --exclude-labels designer,internal,wontfix,duplicate,documentation
   - git pull
-  - git commit CHANGELOG.md -m "Release notes"
+  - git commit CHANGELOG.md -m "Release notes [skip ci]"
   - git push (commits and pushes generated CHANGELOG.md to GitHub)
   - Update the new release on GitHub, release name should be 6.0.xx, copy the notes from updated CHANGELOG.md
   - Change release status from pre-release to release